crdsonnet/alertmanager-libsonnet/alertmanagerKube/docs/README.md

 new(image='prom/alertmanager:v0.25.0', watchImage='weaveworks/watch:master-0c44bf6', replicas=1, port=9093)
 ```

-`new` initializes an alertmanager instance.
+`new` initializes an Alertmanager instance.
 Note that `replicas` only creates
 additional instances, use `withGossiping` or `withLocalGossiping` to set it up as
 a highly available cluster.